dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/12/08
+Here is [a bit of code](https://gist.github.com/dkandalov/232dcfe2b328d6ea46c4b1ac48810a6e) for #LivePlugin to measure the duration of tests in #IntelliJ IDEs because test runners don't show the actual time.
+(To be precise, the code is also inaccurate because it relies on IDE callbacks.
+Screen recording would be better.)

 #### 2024/12/07
 Nice video by Duncan McGregor exploring test runners situation in IntelliJ and how they lie to us about the test duration <https://www.youtube.com/watch?v=tvCSZgN1g_w>.
 And thank you, Duncan, for the #LivePlugin ad at the end of the video!